Joon9750/swift-in-depth/Effortless-error-handling.md

 ## Summary

-- Even though errors are usually enums, any type can implement the Error protocol
+- Even though errors are usually enums, any type can implement the Error protocol.
-- Inferring from a function which errors it throws isn't possible, but you can use Quick Help to soften the pain
+- Inferring from a function which errors it throws isn't possible, but you can use Quick Help to soften the pain.
 - Keep throwing code in a predictable state for when an error occurs.
-You
+You can achieve a predictable state via imuutable fuctions, working with copies or temporary values, and using defer to undo any mutations that may occur before an error is thrown.
+- You can handle errors four ways: do catch, try? and try! and propagation higher in the stack.
+- An error can contain